enonic/old-xp-doc/doc/developer/apps/basics/installing.rst

 Installing an application
 =========================

-After an application is built with Gradle, it must be deployed to your Enonic XP
+After an application is built with `Gradle <http://gradle.org>`_, it must be deployed to your Enonic XP
 installation:

 To deploy a application, copy the produced artifact to your